 Left: Dr. Karen Renzaglia was awarded the 2015 Scholar Excellence Award, earning herself the permanent title of Distinguished Scholar.
 Right: Dr. Sara Baer was awarded the 2015 Women of Distinction Award.

 Lauren Schwartz, Ph.D.
-Candidate in the Department of Plant Biology was one of 22 students accepted to attend a specialized workshop at the Max-Planck Institute for Demographic Research in Rostock, Germany.
+Candidate in the Plant Biology program was one of 22 students accepted to attend a specialized workshop at the Max-Planck Institute for Demographic Research in Rostock, Germany.